mheily/relaunchd/README.md

 There are some new features not found in the original launchd:
 * JSON is used instead of XML
-* you can launch programs that place themselves inside of a jail(8)
 * a wrapper library that allows programs to use socket activation without modifying the source code.